 SK is a company incorporated as a joint stock company under the laws of the Republic of Kazakhstan, registered with the Ministry of Justice of the Republic of Kazakhstan under number 829-1901-02-AO.
-The registered office of SK is at 17/10, Syganak street, Astana, 010000, Kazakhstan.
+The registered office of SK is at 17/10 Syganaq Street 010000, Astana, Republic of Kazakhstan.